rahmaeliasu/rahmaeliasu/README.md

-### Hello, World!👋
+## Hi there 👋

-I'm Rahma, a second year Computer Science student at KNUST. <br>
+I'm Rahma, a Computer Science student with a growing focus on **Python** and **AI**.

-I'm fascinated by innovations in AI and I'm primarily interested in full-stack development, Machine Learning, and everything in between.
+I'm fascinated by the rapid innovations in AI and modern technology, and I'm currently focused on improving my coding and problem-solving skills. <br>

-Outside of coding, I love exploring and discovering new things, particularly in science and technology, as well as in social and economic development.
-I'm a multi-faceted individual 😐. <br>

-👩‍💻 Currently working on:

-    > Improving my coding skills
+Beyond coding, I’m deeply interested in social and economic development and in using modern tech to transform industries.
+I enjoy learning and discovering new things.

 #### Let's connect!
 <a href="https://www.linkedin.com/in/rahmaeliasu/" target="_blank">